Why do programmers do nothing even with neural networks

 #endif

-After this, make sure that there are no background threads in the application.
-If there are, be prepared to rewrite them for single-threaded execution or use the pthread library in Emscripten.
+After this, you need to make sure that there are no background threads in the application.
+If there are, then get ready to rewrite them for single-thread execution, or use the phtread library in Emscripten.

-A background thread in Surreal Engine is used for music playback.
-From the main engine thread, data about the current track and the need to play or stop music is received.
-The background thread then gets the new state via mutex and starts playing new music or pauses.
-The background thread is also used for music buffering during playback.
+The background thread in Surreal Engine is used to play music, the main thread of the engine receives data about the current track, about the need to play music, or its absence, then the background thread via mutex receives a new state and starts playing new music, or pauses.
+The background thread is also used to buffer music during playback.

-My attempts to build Surreal Engine under Emscripten with pthread were unsuccessful because the SDL2 and OpenAL ports were built without pthread support, and I didn’t want to rebuild them for the sake of music.
-Therefore, I transferred the background music thread functionality to single-threaded execution using a loop.
-By removing pthread calls from the C++ code, I moved buffering and music playback to the main thread, increasing the buffer by a few seconds to avoid delays.
+My attempts to build Surreal Engine under Emscripten with pthread were unsuccessful, because the SDL2 and OpenAL ports were built without pthread support, and I did not want to rebuild them for the sake of music.
+Therefore, I moved the background music thread functionality to single-thread execution using a loop.
+Having removed pthread calls from the C++ code, I moved buffering, music playback to the main thread, so that there were no delays, I increased the buffer by several seconds.

-Next, I will describe the specific implementations of graphics and sound.
+Next I will describe specific implementations of graphics and sound.

-Yes, Vulkan is not supported in HTML5, although all advertising brochures present cross-platform and wide support on platforms as the main advantage of Vulkan.
-For this reason, I had to write my own basic graphics renderer for the simplified type of OpenGL – ES.
-It is used on mobile devices, sometimes lacking modern OpenGL features, but it is very well portable to WebGL, which is implemented by Emscripten.
-Writing the basic renderer for tiles, bsp rendering, simple GUI display, and models + maps took two weeks.
-This was perhaps the most challenging part of the project.
-There is still a lot of work ahead to implement the full rendering functionality of Surreal Engine, so any help from readers in the form of code and pull requests is welcome.
+Yes, Vulkan is not supported in HTML5, although all the advertising brochures point out cross-platform and wide support on platforms as the main advantage of Vulkan.
+For this reason, I had to write my own basic graphics renderer for a simplified type of OpenGL – ES, it is used on mobile devices, sometimes does not contain fashionable features of modern OpenGL, but it is very well transferred to WebGL, this is what Emscripten implements.
+Writing a basic tile renderer, bsp rendering, for the simplest display of GUI, and drawing models + maps, was possible in two weeks.
+This was probably the most difficult part of the project.
+There is still a lot of work ahead to implement the full functionality of the Surreal Engine rendering, so any help from readers in the form of code and pull requests is welcome.

-It was very fortunate that Surreal Engine uses OpenAL for sound output.
-Writing a simple hello world in OpenAL and building it on WebAssembly with Emscripten made it clear how simple everything is, and I set off to port the sound.
+It was a great stroke of luck that Surreal Engine uses OpenAL for audio output.
+After writing a simple hello world in OpenAL and building it in WebAssembly using Emscripten, it became clear to me how simple it all is, and I set out to port the audio.

-After a few hours of debugging, it became apparent that there are several bugs in the Emscripten OpenAL implementation.
-For example, when initializing to read the number of mono channels, the method returned an infinite number, and after attempting to initialize a vector of infinite size, C++ crashed with a vector::length_error exception.
+After several hours of debugging, it became obvious that there are several bugs in the OpenAL implementation of Emscripten, for example, when initializing the reading of the number of mono channels, the method returned an infinite number, and after trying to initialize a vector of infinite size, C++ crashes with the exception vector::length_error.

-This was bypassed by hardcoding the number of mono channels to 2048:
+This was circumvented by hardcoding the number of mono channels to 2048:

 alcGetIntegerv(alDevice, ALC_STEREO_SOURCES, 1, &stereoSources);